 In addition, professional standards require us to communicate to you all material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
-The following material misstatements that we identified as a result of our audit procedures were brought to the attention of, and corrected by management: 1) Correction of prior year fund balance to adjust sales tax receivable and accounts payable; 2) Assistance with year end accruals for accounts receivable and accounts payable, 3) Beginning balance adjustment to correctly state fund balance.
+The following material misstatements that we identified as a result of our audit procedures were brought to the attention of, and corrected by management: assistance with year-end accruals for accounts receivable and accounts payable.